nyahn01/simple_speech_ai/README.md

-Certainly!
-Here's a more professional and concise version of your `README.md`, with the notebook section removed and a focus on clear structure and industry-standard tone:

----

 # SimpleSpeechAI

 **SimpleSpeechAI** is a bilingual Korean-English voice assistant designed for older adults.
 Built with GPT-4 and Typecast, it offers natural, respectful conversations in a friendly tone—particularly in the Gyeongsang-do dialect—and supports voice-first interaction through a clean Streamlit interface.